rabia19/cst-shop/README.md

 ## WEEK 2
 * Met with our clients and discussed the design and function of the website✔
 * Agreeed on payment and signed a contract✔
-* Divided the project within gruop so that every person has a responsibility
 ## WEEK 3